Manmatha's Home Page

 primarily done with Toni Rath my former student and

-We use an approach based on relevance models which allow
+Victor Lavrenko.
+We used an approach based on relevance models which allowed

 us to use ASCII queries.
-We have also used approach called word spotting
+We also used approach called word spotting

 (using word image matching) - the idea being to create automatic indices.

 Jamie Rothfeder, Nitin Srimal and I also investigated scale space techniques